 If you're between 16-25 years old, be sure to apply for a UK Rail card.
 You'll save a percentage of your ticket cost every time you train within the UK.
 You have to apply for this card before your trip and it will be mailed to you.

-The tube is 100% the best way to see the city.
-Taxis are so unbelievably expensive and not ideal with the crazy city traffic.
+The tube or bus is 100% the best way to see the city.
+Taxis are pricey and not ideal with the crazy city traffic.
 It's easy to understand the tube and there's even an app!
 Be sure to pick up an Oyster Card when you visit a tube stop and load up some money so you can easily tap in and out.